Local OAPs and Baby Boomers are facing housing trouble and discomfort, finding themselves in an increasingly difficult situation.

 There are a number of reasons that the poor Generation Trapped tend not to go ahead with their desired downsize.
 Charity, ‘United for all Ages’, suggest that these reasons include the lack of housing options, the cost of moving, family reasons such as staying nearby children and grandchildren, and the overall hassle of the process of moving out and finding somewhere else to live.

-The problem is clear, we need more options for Generation Trapped and we need to be providing them with more advice and guidance to help them with their downsize.
+The situation is clear, we need more options for Generation Trapped and we need to be providing them with more advice and guidance to help them with their downsize.

 This, in turn, will result in more properties being made available for younger people, while also ensuring that our last-time buyers are content with their home- a situation in which everyone is happy.